nnn

 Riffs That Work

-• Cracker Barrel-ish “extra creamy”: Add 2 to 4 oz softened cream cheese to the sour cream mixture.
+• Cracker Barrel-ish “extra creamy”: Add 2 to 4 oz of softened cream cheese to the mixture of sour cream.

 • Vegetarian swap: Use cream of celery or cream of mushroom soup instead of cream of chicken.